 “If you want to write, keep cats.”
 So said the British writer, Aldous Huxley, author of Brave New World.
 I’ve been thinking about the relationship between writers and their cats.
 Maybe this is because I miss the three mischiefs who are still in our house in Baltimore.
 I haven’t seen them for almost half a year.
 Do they miss me?
 Or, like Alistair, are they indifferently snoozing?

 I’ve loved cats for as long as I can remember.
+Maybe this is why cats find their way into my writing.
 Some of my earliest memories are of cats.
 I remember finding them in the hay in Grandma Schoonmaker’s barn when I was a little girl.
 I draw on this memory in a scene in my forthcoming book that tells the story of Sid Johnson, a character who first appears in The Black Alabaster Box:

 Crawling over the hay, Sid motioned the other two to follow.
 Serena lay stretched out in the hay to one side, near a large, shuttered vent that let air into the back of the hayloft where there was less hay.
 Four little kittens eagerly suckled.
 “How come they’re pushin’ Serena?”
 Cora asked.